Neerav-Gupta/Symptix/README.md

    cd symptix
    npm install
    ```
-3. Update the API Key for AI usage and Firebase information for live forum support, which is found in `/src/lib/Chatbot/chatbot.js` and `console.log("Hello, world!");``/src/lib/API/Firbase.js`, respectively.
+3. Update the API Key for AI usage and Firebase information for live forum support, which is found in `/src/lib/Chatbot/chatbot.js` and `/src/lib/API/Firbase.js`, respectively.
 4. Run the app:
    ```bash
    npm run dev